idris-lang/Idris-dev/docs/proofs/elabReflection.rst

    :height: 147px
    :alt: diagram showing these stages of Idris compilation

-TT is a core language which is syntactically very simple, this makes it easy for computers to process but very verbose and hard for humans to read.
-This elaboration is done by a logic language (proof tactics) similar to LTac in Coq.
-Here the word 'tactics' is used to refer to these elaboration tactics - not to be confused with the old tactics mechanism.
+TT is a core language which is syntactically very simple.
+This makes it easy for computers to process but very verbose and hard for humans to read.
+The Idris elaborator is written in Haskell using an elaboration library that was inspired by the tactics in interactive proof assistants such as Coq.

 .. list-table::